Is Goodbye One Word Or Two

 Contextual Usage

 The best way to say goodbye often depends on the context.
-For example, if you're ending a phone call, a simple "goodbye" might suffice.
+As an example, if you're ending a phone call, a simple "goodbye" might suffice.
 If you're leaving a social gathering, you might say "goodbye, it was great seeing you all."
 Tailoring your farewell to the situation shows thoughtfulness and consideration.

 Proofreading and Editing